 What Are The Treatment Options For Eagle Syndrome?

-Eagle syndrome is not as rare as most belief.
+Eagle syndrome is not as rare as most believe.
 Often, ES is misdiagnosed as neuralgia, ear infection, TMD (jaw issue), psychosomatic disorder, or other non-specific health issues, to name a few.
 The rate of misdiagnosis is due to unfamiliarity with this condition.
 A such, most report ES as a rare condition.

 There are a few related research articles about effective therapy and treatment options for Eagle syndrome.
 The vast majority of published literature cites medication or invasive procedures such as styloidectomy or steroidal injections.
 Prescription and over-the-counter medicines have not been shown to manage ES patients effectively.
 In our option, surgery and steroidal injections should be the last option.